 If a child is struggling in the classroom, how do you identify possible difficulties, and what steps do you take?

 As a school, we proactively identify students who may require additional assistance in order to meet school expectations.
 If a child is struggling, we use early indication systems to provide immediate support through collaborative problem solving, research-based interventions, and progress monitoring tools to ensure our effectiveness.
-We have also developed an intensive support program which employs a multi-disciplinary and team-based approach to support students with moderate to severe disabilities.
+We have also developed an intensive support programme which employs a multi-disciplinary and team-based approach to support students with moderate to severe disabilities.
 As a school which values diversity, students are included in the mainstream classroom to the maximum extent possible while also providing separate spaces for learning when appropriate.

-Read more about Stamford American International School
+Stamford American International School’s profile

-16. Singapore American School
+11. Singapore American School

 What dedicated facilities are provided on campus for children with different learning preferences?